What are Chatbots, How They Work And Why You Should Be Using One

 I bet you all have called customer support and spent a lot of time waiting for an agent to respond.
 Then, you eventually got your instructions in 5 seconds and were left frustrated and devastated.

 Sounds familiar?
-Your customers may feel this right now.
+This is what your customers may feel right now.

-Luckily, you can overcome this using a chatbot.
-This is a virtual assistant helping with typical user requests.
-According to Intercom, business owners saved $300k on average using chatbots.
+Luckily, you can avoid this using a chatbot.
+What is a bot?
+It’s software that helps with typical user requests.
+According to Intercom, business owners saved $300k on average using chatbots in 2019.

-Chatbots helped increase sales by an average of 67%, plus 26% of all transactions started with chatbots.
-They speed up response time by an average of 3 times and help save money thanks to quicker processing of user requests.
+What’s important is that a chatbot helped increase sales by an average of 67%, with 26% of all transactions starting with bots.
+Besides, they speed up response time by an average of 3 times and help save money thanks to quicker processing of user requests.